 The manifest:start-key-generation-name attribute has the value SHA1 or a value of data type anyURI.

 4.8.7 manifest:key-size

-The manifest: key-size attribute specifies the length of a key.
+The manifest: key-size attribute specifies the length in octets of a key delivered by a key-developing algorithm.